brgrhrng/BINF6250F25/projects/project10/README.md

 have the backward matrix longer by one element.
 Mea culpa to all.
 I have verified with different implementations online that they are done placing the probability space values in the t-1 position, and then starting with the t-2 position and filling down until you get to the zeroth position.
+4. (Brooks) I successfully  added code to update our states' probabilities "in place" when baum-welch is run.
+This was something we struggled with conceptually, and was therefore one of the last features to be added.

 # Struggles
 1. (Jacque) Struggled to understand the math behind the algorithm, more specifically,